-- At least two members of the Faculty Library Committee.
+- Two members of the Faculty Library Committee chosen by random draw by the chair of the Faculty Library Committee.
 The total number of members of the Materials Evaluation Committee should be an odd number to avoid the possibility of a tie vote.

 - Select a non-voting recorder for the Materials Evaluation Committee.

-- The subject librarian will provide to the Materials Evaluation Committee:
+The liaison librarian will provide to the Materials Evaluation Committee: